-In thinking about cross-cultural competence, it is important to understand that it is unlike other competencies.
+In thinking about cross-cultural competence, it is essential to understand that it is unlike other competencies.

-To become fully cross-cultural competent, one must embrace two components:
+To become cross-cultural competent, one must embrace two components:

-Cultural competence involves gaining an understanding of the salient aspects of a new and unfamiliar culture, but to be cross-cultural competence, you must incorporate cultural intelligence into your daily routine.
+Cultural competence involves gaining an understanding of the crucial aspects of a new and unfamiliar culture.
+However, to be cross-cultural competence, you must incorporate cultural intelligence into your daily routine.

 Cultural intelligence is the understanding to quickly, comfortably, and effectively work with people from different cultures.

 Culture is the context and not the task itself.
 It is a framework for understanding what behaviors or skills to leverage, and which to minimize depending on the degree of the situation.

 As a result, operating effectively across cultures is based, in large part, on an individual’s ability to tailor such skills and behaviors based on cues from their surroundings.